pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 C'mon, publishers, are you so comfortable with your presses that you require legislation to perpetuate your antiquated business model?
-There are [so many other options](http://gigaom.com/2012/03/26/dont-build-a-paywall-create-a-velvet-rope-instead/) for monetizing the research and publication industry!
+There are [so many other options](http://gigaom.com/2012/03/26/dont-build-a-paywall-create-a-velvet-rope-instead/) for monetizing the research and publication industry in more valuable ways!
 Come down from your this-is-how-it-has-always-been-done ivory towers and get with the program.

 Recently, the governor of Georgia announced that the Georgia State Archives would be closed to the public due to budget cuts.
 They couldn't afford to pay